Gyanthakur/3D-product-card/README.md

 # 3D Product Card UI 💳✨

-A stylish, fully responsive, and interactive 3D Product Card built with **HTML**, **CSS**, and **JavaScript**.
+A stylish, fully responsive, and interactive 3D Product Card Page built with **HTML**, **CSS**, and **JavaScript**.
 Great for beginners and those looking to enhance their frontend skills with visual and interactive UI components.

 ## 🔥 Features